Feature Driven Development (FDD)

-History of Feature Driven Development
+What’s the History of Feature Driven Development?

 The first real-world application of the Feature Driven Development methodology was on a 50-person software-development project for a Singapore-based financial institution, and the first public discussion of the methodology was in the 1999 book Java Modeling in Color with UML.